Brandon Hagel Game Preview: Lightning vs. Penguins

 Hagel Season Stats Insights

+- In 26 games this season, Hagel has a plus-minus rating of 0, while averaging 18:33 on the ice per game.

-- Hagel has netted a goal in a game nine times this year in 23 games played, including multiple goals once.
+- Hagel has scored a goal in nine of 26 games this year, netting multiple goals in one of them.

-- Hagel has a point in 15 games this year (out of 23), including multiple points seven times.
+- In 15 of 26 games this year, Hagel has recorded a point, and seven of those games included multiple points.

-- Hagel has had an assist in a game 11 times this season over 23 games played, with multiple assists in two games.
+- In 11 of 26 games this year, Hagel has had an assist, including two games with multiple assists.

-- Hagel has an implied probability of 61.7% to eclipse his point total based on the odds.
+- The implied probability that Hagel goes over his points prop total is 59.8%, based on the odds.

-- There is an implied probability of 45.5% of Hagel going over his assist prop bet, considering the moneyline odds.
+- There is a 43.5% chance of Hagel having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.